Tensors as Linear Algebra

 Linear Map

 const result = tf.matMul(transformMatrix, vector)A vector space is a set of objects (vectors) where you can add any two together and multiply any one by a scalar, and the results stay in the set.
-JavaScript arrays of fixed length form a vector space — you can add [1, 2, 3] and [4, 5, 6] element-wise to get [5, 7, 9], and that result is still a 3-element array.
+JavaScript arrays of fixed length form a vector space.
+You can add [1, 2, 3] and [4, 5, 6] element-wise to get [5, 7, 9], and that result is still a 3-element array.

 Basis Vectors and Coordinates